 View our story

-Gluten free pie crust that let's you update your favorite pie recipe.
-After all, fall is a great time for pies.
+Gluten free pie crust that lets you update your favorite pie recipe.

 Combine flour blend, sugar, xanthan gum and salt in bowl.
 Cut in butter and shortening with pastry blender or fork until mixture resembles coarse crumbs.